Skip to Content

 When you take it out of the oven, it will be super puffy, but no worries.
 As it cools, it will settle down.

 The thing that I truly love about this Classic Quiche Lorraine is that it is perfect for the fridge or freezer and is great warmed up the next day as well.
+Wrap it in plastic wrap to keep it safe.
+When ready to eat, warm a slice in the microwave.

 Look how perfect the inside is!
-That bacon and swiss cheese along with the Egg Beaters make for a perfect breakfast, lunch, brunch, or dinner.
+That bacon and Swiss cheese along with the Egg Beaters make for a perfect breakfast, lunch, brunch, or dinner.

 Now, I am off to make more recipes using Egg Beaters.
 What is your favorite go-to wholesome recipe?